 The sloe is steeped in history.
 The enclosure of Britain’s commons many moons ago took land from the country folk.
-Blackthorn hedges carved up the countryside.
+Hawthorn and blackthorn hedges carved up the countryside.
 But blackthorn brought with it a dark blue bitter fruit, delicious when soaked in gin and sugar.
 The simple sloe brought at least some harmony among the hedgerows and soothed the spirits of the landless.

-Bearer of the sloe, blackthorn is a signature of the British countryside.
-Sloes grow on its hedges and thickets when they’re left to flourish, uncut.
-Britain wouldn’t be nearly the same without its gnarly brambles, foraged by generations of country folk for pie and crumble.
-Sloemotion is big on foraged fruit, and most of our ingredients are handpicked from local hedgerows and orchards.
+Bearer of the sloe, blackthorn is a signature of the British countryside, its’ blossom heralds the spring.
+The capricious sloe fruit then appears on its’ bows and branches in September, ushering autumn across the land.
+Britain wouldn’t be nearly the same without its gnarly hedgerows, a haven for wildlife and foraged by generations of country people.
+Sloemotion is big on foraged fruit with all of sloes and other fruits handpicked from hedgerows, woodland edges and orchards.

-Our Sloe Gin is made exactly the same way as it was in the 18th Century – with the fruit steeped in gin and sugar and left to mature.
-It’s a wonderful ruby red colour, because nothing is added to our sloe Juice only natural quality ingredients.
+But, our Sloe Gin is made exactly the same way as it was hundreds of years ago; with the fruit steeped in gin and sugar and left to mature, producing the wonderful ruby red drink.

-Whichever product you choose from Sloemotion Liqueurs you will not disappointed; we only use the highest quality natural ingredients, which when mixed with the passion of our head distiller and nature’s magic you are guaranteed a taste experience.
+Whichever product you choose from Sloemotion Liqueurs, you will not disappointed; we only use the highest quality natural ingredients, which when mixed with the passion of our head distiller and nature’s magic you are guaranteed a great taste experience.